-South Agricultural lands proposed for future residential, employment and commercial uses as part of application OZS-2021-0038;
+East Agricultural lands crossed by creeks that front onto Clarkway Drive.
+A portion of the agricultural land is proposed for future residential uses as part of application OZS-2021-0058;

-West Opposite The Gore Road to the west consist of Agricultural zoned lands subject to the Toronto Gore Rural Estate Secondary Plan.
+South Agricultural lands proposed for future residential as part of application subdivision subject to the Toronto Gore Rural Estate Secondary Plan.